gisaia/ARLAS-IAM/README.md

 - `role/arlas/user` (rules to view data)
 - `role/arlas/tagger` (rules to use the Tagger backend)
 - `role/arlas/builder` (rules to create/edit/delete ARLAS WUI dashboards)
-- `role/arlas/owner` (rules to manage collections in ARLAS server and organisations/users in ARLAS IDP server)
+- `role/arlas/owner` (rules to manage collections in ARLAS server and organisations/users in ARLAS IAM server)
 - `role/arlas/importer` (rule to import collections via the dedicated ARLAS server endpoint, mainly used by M2M processes)
-- `role/idp/admin` (rules to manage organisations and users in ARLAS IDP server)
+- `role/iam/admin` (rules to manage organisations and users in ARLAS IAM server)

 The associated rules configured for these roles can be found in the file `arlas-iam-filter/src/main/resources/roles.yaml`.